emersion/soju/doc/packaging.md

 `make install` will set up a default configuration file which:

 - Uses a SQLite3 database in `/var/lib/soju/main.db`.
-- Uses a filesystem message store in `/var/lib/soju/logs/`.
 - Enables the admin Unix socket (required for `sojuctl`).

 The default configuration file's template is stored in `config.in`.